 But you can change it back at any time so no biggie.

 That’s it for the desktop app.
-For mobile (I tested Android) again the app looks swish, but I found it quite fiddly to use.
+For mobile (I tested Android) the app looks swish, but is a bit more fiddly.

 Here’s the main interface: